-- 1. Make Apical workplace and management team as diverse as possible to include attracting and retaining qualified employees with no regard to race, gender, disability, sexual orientation, or any other non-merit factor.
-Our goal is to have the following workforce demographic: - 50% female - 40% will be minorities, veterans, people with disabilities and people who are LBGTQ+ - 2.
-Make Apical workplace environment a safe, accepting, respectful, welcoming, comfortable and supportive place to work.
+- Make Apical workplace and management team as diverse as possible to include attracting and retaining qualified employees with no regard to race, gender, disability, sexual orientation, or any other non-merit factor.
+Our goal is to have the following workforce demographic: - 50% female;

-3. Include as our suppliers and contractors, businesses owned by minorities, women, veterans, people of all gender identities and sexual orientations, and by persons with disabilities.
+- 20% will be People of color, particularly Black, African American, Hispanic, Latinx, and Indigenous people; - 10% will be veterans, people with disabilities and people who are LBGTQ+ - 2.
+Make Apical workplace environment a safe, accepting, respectful, welcoming, comfortable and supportive place to work. - 3.
+Include as our suppliers and contractors, businesses owned by people of color, women, veterans, people of all gender identities and sexual orientations, and by persons with disabilities.
 In addition, our goal is to also include as our wholesale partners Marijuana Establishments that have attained Social Justice Leader rating from the Commission or are owned by minorities, women, veterans, people of all gender identities and sexual orientations, service disabled veterans, and persons with disabilities or are Economic Empowerment Priority Applicants.